Emergency Shower & Eye Wash

 By not complying with the ANSI standard, OSHA may elect to impose penalties from warnings and fines to rare plant shutdowns.

-It’s important to note that emergency shower and eye wash equipment are designed to deliver water to rinse contaminants from a user’s eyes, face or body.
+It’s important to note that emergency showers and eye wash equipment are designed to deliver water to rinse contaminants from a user’s eyes, face or body.
 As such, they are a form of first aid equipment to be used in the event of an accident.

 However, they are NOT a substitute for primary protective devices such as eye and face protection and protective clothing.
 Again, a safety shower is not an alternative to safe procedures for handling hazardous materials.

-This Standard also requires that safety shower valves be of a simple operation; that they turn off to on in one second or less, and provide hands free operation once activated.
+This Standard also requires that safety shower valves be of a simple operation; that they turn off to on in one second or less, and provide hands-free operation once activated.
 The Standard also requires that the flushing fluids be tepid.

 Eye wash station signSafety shower and eyewash stations